mezantrop/gitlcd/README.md

 # Gitlcd

-## Turn your Gitlab contribution board into a simple LCD panel
+## Turn your Github contribution board into a simple LCD panel

 Hopefully, we'll see results [here](https://github.com/idfreech)